dstaud/RVLikeMeFrontEnd/README.md

 # RV Like Me Front End
 ![Image of RV](src/assets/images/landing-image1.jpeg?raw=true)

-This project together with [https://github.com/dstaud/RVLikeMeBackEnd](https://github.com/dstaud/RVLikeMeBackEnd) are made public so you can see my work.
+This project is public so you can see my work.
+The back-end is not public for security reasons.
 The two projects combined are the source code for RVLikeMe.com, a progressive web app that assists RVers in finding other RVers that do the RV lifestyle like they do and communicate through forums and messaging.
 "Newbie" RVers have a special section to help them with typical questions and connect them with experienced RVers.
 Users can view the stories of other users to create a connection and encourage socialization.

 ## RV Like Me Architecture
 ![Architecture](RVLikeMeArchitecture.png)